cert-manager/website/content/en/docs/tutorials/acme/http-validation.md

 In our Certificate we have referenced the `letsencrypt-staging` Issuer above.
 The Issuer must be in the same namespace as the Certificate.
-If you want to reference a ClusterIssuer, which is a cluster-scoped version of an Issuer, you must add `kind: ClusterIssuer` to the `issuerRef` stanza.
+If you want to reference a `ClusterIssuer`, which is a cluster-scoped version of an Issuer, you must add `kind: ClusterIssuer` to the `issuerRef` stanza.

-For more information on ClusterIssuers, read the [ClusterIssuer docs](../../../concepts/issuer/).
+For more information on `ClusterIssuers`, read the [`ClusterIssuer` docs](../../../concepts/issuer/).

 The `acme` stanza defines the configuration for our ACME challenges.
 Here we